 Be aware that the technique shown above, as with almost all other ways to simulate enums, is not safe since the variable can be bound to another object at any time.

-E.7 Numeric Conversion Errors [FLC]
+6.6 Conversion Errors [FLC]

-E.7.1 Applicability to language
+6.6.1 Applicability to language

 Python converts numbers to a common type before performing any arithmetic operations.
 The common type is coerced using the following rules as defined in the standard (http://docs.python.org/release/1.4/ref/ref5.html):